CptPrice743/appointment-scheduling/README.md

 - **Decision**: Standardize authentication on standard Web APIs:
   - Token handling: `hono/jwt` using the Web Crypto API (`HMAC-SHA256`).
   - Password hashing: `bcrypt-ts`, a pure TypeScript implementation compatible with edge workers.
-- **Trade-Off**: Marginally higher CPU execution time during password hashing compared to native C libraries, offset by eliminating external infrastructure dependencies and ensuring compatibility across standards-based runtimes.
+- **Trade-Off**: Hashing is slower than native C binaries, but it runs directly on standard Web APIs with no external dependencies.

 ### 5. Auto-Rolling Demo Lifecycle
 - **Context**: Reviewers and recruiters evaluate portfolio projects unpredictably months after the code was deployed.
 Hardcoded seed dates expire, resulting in empty schedule views and historical-only appointments.